DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/return-to-england-after-teaching-overseas/_support-for-teachers-of-shortage-subjects.md

-If you teach chemistry, computing, maths, modern foreign languages or physics, and you have [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts), you're eligible for a return to teaching adviser.
+If want to teach at a secondary school in England and have [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts), you're eligible for a return to teaching adviser.

 This includes: